manimino/ducks/docs/how_it_works.rst

         obj_map = {obj_ids: objects}
     }

 During a lookup, the object ID sets matching each query value are retrieved.
-Then set operations like `union`, `intersect`, and `difference` are applied to get the matching object IDs.
+The set operations `union`, `intersect`, and `difference` are applied to get the matching object IDs.
 Finally, the object IDs are converted to objects and returned.